 If you go to Lisbon or any other foreign city for that matter, try to set up a dinner or a tour through the WithLocals website, or something similar.
 You can choose a variety of tours or experiences with local residents.
 You’ll learn much about the country’s culture and their favorite things to do.
 It’s certainly worthwhile.
 We decided on the home dinner experience and chose Isabel.
 She offered multiple courses that included fried salted cod balls, fruit and vegetable items, and a local delicacy, black pork.
 Isabel also provided a selection of cheeses and two wines.
 She turned us on to Porta da Ravessa white wine, and the red Vila de Frades, both produced in the large Alentejo wine region east of Lisboa and Tejo.
 Isabel was a delight to spend time with, and her dog was pleasant and chill…sleeping at my feet while we ate.

-I could create a full post on the day trip we took to Sintra, but I’ll provide a short synopsis.
+I could create a full post on our day trip to Sintra, but I’ll provide a short synopsis.
 Sintra is located on the Portuguese Riviera.
 A 45-minute train ride drops you into the magical, wonderous mountainous region with majestic castles, royal palaces, historic structures, and mansions.
 And then there’s the Quinta da Regaleira.
 Its dazzling architecture and grounds are “conducive to the contemplation of the beautiful and the sublime.”
 To avoid the tourist groups and lines we chose a zippy way to tour Sintra – the electric Twizy from Go2Sintra Eco Tours.
 It’s a kick!

 The night before we left Lisbon we searched for a bar or restaurant that offered live fado music.
 It’s the country’s mournful folk music about the sea, losing loved ones, struggles of the poor, and it can nearly bring a tear to one’s eye.
 Due to the slow recovery from the pandemic, there were no live performances in the area; however, luck was on our side.
 As we wandered and searched, we came across Fado & Wine.
 There was no one in the place, but Fado filled the air.
 Shelves of wine were on every wall.
 Finally, a young woman came in.
 After a discussion of what we liked in wine, she provided a couple of options.
 I fell in love with the 2010 São Domingos Garrafeira from the Bairrada region.
 (Remember that region, it comes up again.)
-She also served us some tasty tapas, then left us alone to enjoy the music and delectable wine and fare.
+She also served us some tasty tapas, then left us alone to enjoy the music, delectable wine, and fare.
 She returned to let us try other libations she thought we’d enjoy, one of which was Ginja wild cherry liqueur.
 It was fantastic!
 Such long-lasting, intense flavor.

 Évora – Alentejo wine region